Code-Institute-Submissions/cmd-source-MS3-Dishes_OctResub/README.md

 ## Profile
 #### Desktop
-Table needs to be corrected, its currently extending out to the left.
+Table needs to be corrected, its currently extending out to the right.
 Can be fixed with a multiline text input field.

 ![deskprofile](static/img/profile.PNG)